GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ### Set up your AWS credentials

-For information about setting up your AWS credentials on your local machine, see [About credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html "Goes to the About credential providers page") on the AWS page.
+For information about setting up your AWS credentials on your local machine, see [Configuration](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html "Goes to the COnfiguration page") on the AWS website.

 ### Set up your Genesys Cloud credentials